Physical Address

 Protecting young people online is not about installing one app, blocking one website, or setting one rule.
 It is about building daily habits, shared responsibility, and realistic boundaries that work both at home and at school.

 Young people already live online.
 The question is not if they will face digital risks — but how prepared they are when it happens.
+Many of the most common cybersecurity risks kids and teens face daily now appear inside games, chats, and social media platforms.
+The question is not if they will face digital risks — but how prepared they are when it happens.

 This final article in the series focuses on practical cybersecurity steps families and schools can actually apply, without fear, control, or unrealistic expectations.